tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddAEnvironment/index.md

 In order to add *3D* models from the `.fbx` file to the *Scene* please do the following steps:

-1. In the *Project* view navigate to directory where the model is located and click on the model file.
+1. In the *Project* view navigate to the directory where the model is located and click on the model file.
 2. Now you can customize the materials used in the model in the *Inspector* view.
 3. Drag the model into the *Scene* where you want to position it.
 4. Move the *Object* in the *Hierarchy* tree appropriately.